Who is this guide for?

-If you need to hire a care or support worker, you can claim for this.
-You may need to hire a care or support worker if you normally care for another adult or a disabled child.
+If you need to hire a carer or support worker, you can claim for this.
+You may need to hire a carer or support worker if you normally care for another adult or a disabled child.

-You can claim for a care or support worker to care for a family member until you get home from a meeting.
+You can claim for a carer or support worker to care for a family member until you get home from a meeting.

 What we pay

-We'll cover reasonable costs for a professional registered care or support worker.
+We'll cover reasonable costs for a professional registered carer or support worker.

 If a family member or friend provides the care or support needed, you can claim a flat fee of £25.